 To apply for the program, you must be a student at one of the Iowa Regents Universities: University of Iowa, University of Northern Iowa or Iowa State University.
 Students must have at least sophomore standing at the time of application, a minimum 2.5 GPA and must be in good academic and disciplinary standing.

-Study Abroad has yet to calculate the Fall 2014 session costs.
-The program fee for Spring 2014 is $8,476 for UI students who are residents of the state of Iowa and $10,072 for non-residents.
+The program fee for Spring 2016 session has not yet been calculated.
+The Fall 2015 course fee and study abroad fee is $8,468 for UI students who are residents of the state of Iowa and $10,149 for non-residents.
 This program fee includes tuition, administrative fees, the Overseas Student Health Cover mandated for all international students studying abroad in Australia.
 It does not include room, board, round trip airfare, passport and visa fees, the Iowa Regents CISI health insurance fee, or any personal expenses.

 Financial aid received to attend the University of Iowa may be applied toward the program cost.
 In addition, eligible program participants are encouraged to apply for merit, need-based and Diversity Ambassador scholarships awarded by Study Abroad.
 More information is available at: http://international.uiowa.edu/study-abroad/funding/